dapplets/dapplets-near-example/README.md

 npm i dapplet-overlay-bridge
 ```

-To get the data from the dapplet we need the class Bridge in the overlay part.
+To get the data from the dapplet we need the class **Bridge** in the overlay part.
 Look at the module `./overlay/src/dappletBridge.ts`.
-Add the `onData` method where we subscribe on the `'data'` event, which we've described in the dapplet.
+Here is the `onData` method where we subscribe on the `'data'` event, which we've described in the dapplet.

 ```typescript
 _subId: number = 0;